Battle of Drøbak Sound: Luftwaffe bombing

 The fortress was heavily bombed for nearly nine hours by the Luftwaffe later that day.
-The fortress' AA weapons were two Bofors 40 mm L/60 cannon, three Colt M/29 7.92 mm machine guns at the Seiersten Battery, four Colt M/29 7.92 mm machine guns at the main battery, and four machine guns at the main battery.
+The fortress' anti-aircraft weapons were paltry, consisting of two Bofors 40 mm L/60 cannon, three Colt M/29 7.92 mm machine guns at the Seiersten Redoubt (located on the mainland northeast of Drøbak, about 1 km inland from the Husvik and Kopås batteries), and four Colt M/29 7.92 mm machine guns at the main battery.
 There were no Norwegian casualties, but the main battery machine guns were abandoned early on.
-One Bofors became unserviceable after only 22 rounds; the other kept firing - to little effect - until 12:00 when the air attacks paused.
+One Bofors became unserviceable after only 22 rounds; the other kept firing – to little effect – until 12:00 when the air attacks paused.
 Lützow bombarded Hovedøya until 13:30 when the air attacks resumed with bombers strafing the Norwegian AA guns.
 Around 14:00, the guns went out of action when their crews took cover in the nearby forest.

-The air attacks included 22 long-range Junkers Ju 87R "Stuka" dive bombers of Sturzkampfgeschwader 1, commanded by Hauptmann Paul-Werner Hozzel, operating from Kiel-Holtenau airport in northern Germany.
+The attacking aircraft included 22 long-range Junkers Ju 87R "Stuka" dive bombers of Sturzkampfgeschwader 1, commanded by Hauptmann Paul-Werner Hozzel, operating from Kiel-Holtenau airport in northern Germany.
 Around 500 bombs — ranging from 50–200 kg in size — were dropped.